Quantum phases of spin-orbital-angular-momentum coupled bosonic gases in optical lattices: conclusion and discussion

 \section{conclusion and discussion}

 In summary, we propose a scheme to investigate spin-orbital-angular-momentum coupling in strongly interacting bosonic gases in a two-dimensional square lattice.
-Using real-space dynamical mean-field theory, we obtain various quantum phases, including spin-vortex, canted-antiferromagnetic, ferromagnetic, and antiferromagnetic-core spin-rotating insulating phases.
+Using real-space dynamical mean-field theory, we obtain various quantum phases, including spin-vortex defect, composite vortex, canted-antiferromagnetic, and ferromagnetic insulating phases.
 Based on effective exchange models, we find that the spin-vortex texture is a result of the Dzyaloshinskii-Moriya interaction, induced by spin-orbital-angular-momentum coupling.
 Due to the competition of Dzyaloshinskii-Moriya and Heisenberg exchange interactions, various spin textures develop.
 In the superfluid, we find three quantum phases with conventional, stripe and vortex orders, characterized by the local phase of superfluid order parameters.
 Our study would be helpful to identify interesting many-body phases in future experiments.